 The world's largest oil tanker went into service on Wednesday (October 31), in a ceremony at Hiroshima's Kure Harbour.

-The world's largest oil tanker went into service on Wednesday (October 31), in a ceremony at Hiroshima's Kure Harbour.
+Background: The world's largest oil tanker went into service on Wednesday (October 31), in a ceremony at Hiroshima's Kure Harbour.
 The 475,000-ton Globtik London set sail immediately after the dockside ceremony, bound for Saudi Arabia to take on oil for Japan.

 On the same day, the Japanese oil industry announced it was preparing to restrict the sale of its products, in view of the cut in exports by Middle East oil producers.